 Working with Artifactory without Anonymous Access

-If you want to be able to trace how users interact with your repositories you need to uncheck the Allow Anonymous Access setting.
+If you want to trace how users interact with your repositories you need to disable the Allow Anonymous Access setting.
 This means that users will be required to enter their username and password as described in Setting Your Credentials above.

 Using OAuth Credentials

-Artifactory supports a variety of ways to search of artifacts.
-For details please refer to Searching Artifacts.
+Artifactory supports a variety of ways to search artifacts.
+For details, please refer to Searching Artifacts.

 Artifactory also supports

-npm search [search terms ...], however, packages may not be available immediately after being published for the following reasons:
+npm search [search terms ...].
+However, these packages may not be available immediately after being published for the following reasons:

-When publishing a package to a local repository, Artifactory calculates the search index asynchronously and will wait for a "quiet period" to lapse before indexing the newly published package.
+- Local Repositories: When publishing a package to a local repository, Artifactory calculates the search index asynchronously.

 In the case of remote repositories, a new package will only be found once Artifactory checks for it according to the Retrieval Cache Period setting.